Jessie Hunkin: Career

 Due to the COVID-19 pandemic in Saskatchewan, the 2021 Saskatchewan Scotties Tournament of Hearts was cancelled.
 Despite being the defending provincial champions, Team Silvernagle did not retain three out of four team members from the previous season and could therefore not qualify as the provincial representatives.
 Team Sherry Anderson was then invited to represent Saskatchewan at the 2021 Scotties Tournament of Hearts, as they had the most points from the 2019–20 and 2020–21 seasons combined, which they accepted.
 This ended the abbreviated 2020–21 season for the newly formed Silvernagle rink.

 On maternity leave, Robyn Silvernagle did not play with the team for their first few events of the 2021–22 season.
 Hunkin took over skipping duties during this time, with Becca Hebert coming in to throw second.
 Due to the COVID-19 pandemic in Canada, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Pre-Trials Direct-Entry Event, an event where eight teams would compete to try to earn one of two spots into the 2021 Canadian Olympic Curling Pre-Trials.
 Team Silvernagle qualified for the Pre-Trials Direct-Entry Event as the third seed.
 The team qualified for the playoffs through the B Event, giving them two chances to secure a spot in the Pre-Trials.
 They then, however, lost 10–8 to Kerry Galusha and 8–6 to Jill Brothers, finishing third and not advancing.
 With Silvernagle back in the lineup, the team qualified for three straight quarterfinals at the Boundary Ford Curling Classic, the SaskTour Women's Moose Jaw event and the Red Deer Curling Classic.
 In December 2021, they won the Swift Current Women's Spiel, defeating Michelle Englot 8–3 in the championship game.
 In the new year, Team Silvernagle competed in the 2022 Saskatchewan Scotties Tournament of Hearts where they entered as the third seeds.
 They qualified for the playoffs through the C Event before being eliminated by Amber Holland in the 3 vs. 4 page playoff game.
+Robyn Silvernagle left the team following the season with Hunkin becoming the full-time skip for the 2022–23 season.